catseye/SixtyPical/doc/SixtyPical.md

 Some combinations, such as `ld x, y`, are illegal because they do not map to underlying opcodes.

+There is another mode of `ld` which reads into `a` indirectly through a pointer.

+    copy [<src-memory-location>] + y, <dest-memory-location>

+The memory location in this syntax must be a pointer.

+This syntax copies the contents of memory at the pointer (offset by the `y` register) into a register (which must be the `a` register.)

+In addition to the constraints above, `y` must be initialized before this mode is used.

 ### st ###